Back to Reference

 Intelligent Process Automation: Your Guide to Next-Generation Business Efficiency

 Automation has evolved far beyond basic rule-based workflows.
-Today, intelligent process automation (IPA) is transforming how businesses operate by integrating artificial intelligence (AI) with traditional automation.
+Today, intelligent process automation (IPA) is transforming how businesses operate by integrating artificial intelligence (AI) with traditional automation, with recent research showing that one-third of organizations are now using generative AI regularly in at least one business function.
 If you're looking to streamline operations, reduce costs, and empower your employees to focus on high-value work, understanding IPA is essential.

 What is intelligent process automation?
 Understanding the core concepts